Keeper-Security/secrets-manager/integration/servicenow-external-credential-resolver/README.md

 This is the ServiceNow MID Server custom external credential resolver for the Keeper vault credential storage.

 # Pre-requisites:
-Keeper External Credential Resolver requires JDK 1.8 or newer
+Keeper External Credential Resolver requires JDK 11 to build.
+The published JAR is built with the Java 11 toolchain and runs on the MID Server JRE (JRE 11 for Vancouver; JRE 17 for Washington DC and newer).
 IntelliJ IDEA or any equivalent IDE

 > ⚠️ JRE 8 versions prior to u161 require strong cryptography (JCE) to be enabled.